Trump's lawyers argue his 'fighting' words are free speech | DW | 12.02.2021

 They are also suggested that some of the rioters on January 6 were members of Antifa and other extremist groups supposedly allied with the left-leaning party.
 Previously, videos from the scene showed members of the Proud Boys or other right-wing militia groups near the US Capitol.

-"You have to apply the First Amendment blindly...or will there be Senate hearings at each of those incidents?" he asked.

-Instead Van der Veen argued that this impeachment case is about hatred.

-"It is clear the House Democrats hate Donald Trump," he said before accusing the House Managers of manipulating videos of Trump to show that he tried to incite his supporters.
+"It is clear the House Democrats hate Donald Trump," Van der Veen argued, accusing the House Managers — a term used to refer to lawmakers persecuting Trump — of manipulating videos to show that Trump tried to incite his supporters.

 Trump's "fighting" words are protected free speech and need to be contextualized.
-His incendiary language are not different than what many other politicians say or the phasing they use.
+His incendiary language are not different than what many other politicians say or the phasing they use, Van der Veen argued.

-As he closed his agruement, Michael Van Der Veen said that on January 6, Trump was simply pushing his followers to "fight" for sweeping election reforms and holding big tech companies responsible, all protected free speech under the US Constitution.
+As he closed his agreement, Michael Van Der Veen said that on January 6, Trump was simply pushing his followers to "fight" for sweeping election reforms and holding big tech companies responsible, all of which would be protected free speech under the US Constitution.

 After the US Democrats rested their case against former President Trump, his defense team started presenting their legal arguments on the fourth day of the impeachment trial.